 - – Apache Maven installed.
 I would recommend adding Maven’s bin directory to your PATH environment variable because this will make your life easier later e.g. add this to the end of your current PATH ;C:\Program Files\apache-maven-3.3.3\bin

 - – Simple knowledge of how to operate your computer’s command line/terminal

 1. Sign up for a Google Developer account

 Before we can get started with the technical bits you have to be eligible to use the Google Cloud services.
-You can do this by either signing up for a 60 day free trial or by paying for the service.
-This page will give you some insight on what you can expect from the trial.
+You can do this by either signing up for a 60-day free trial or by paying for the service.
+This page will give you some insight into what you can expect from the trial.
 Once you have successfully signed up you gain access to the Google Development Console, which will let you manage your application once it is deployed and other cloud resources.

 2. Create a new Project on the Google Developer Console

 You first register a new project in the Google Developer Console.
 Click the Create Project button and enter a project name.
 Each project has a project ID which will either be the same as your project’s name or a slightly different ID will be suggested.
 This is because the project ID must be globally unique and someone is already using that ID.
 Once you have clicked Create you will receive notifications on the browser to confirm your project was created.
 This will create your application’s host location e.g. yourProjectId.appspot.com